mjclemente/sendgrid.cfc/README.md

 ### `sendAt( required date timeStamp )`
 Sets the global `send_at` property, which specifies when you want the email delivered.
 This may be overridden by the personalizations[x].send_at.

+### `batchId( required string batchId )`
+Sets the global `batch_id` property, which represents a group of emails that are associated with each other.
+The sending of emails in a batch can be cancelled or paused.
+Note that you must generate the batchID value via the API.

 ### `to( required any email )`
 Adds a **new** personalization envelope, with only the specified email address.
 The personalization can then be further customized with later commands.
 I found personalizations a little tricky.
 You can [read more here](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/personalizations.html).